OpenTidalFarm/OpenTidalFarm/docs/examples/channel-sens/channel-sens.rst

   print "j with depth = 50 m: ", j
   plot(dj, interactive=True, title="Sensitivity with respect to depth at 50m")

-Update depth and reevaluate derivative
+Let's reduce the depth and reevaluate derivative

 ::